CNAG-Biomedical-Informatics/pheno-ranker/docs/omop-cdm.md

     (you can install `wget`, `curl`, or `aria2c` by typing `sudo apt install wget`, `sudo apt install curl`, or `sudo apt install aria2`.)

-    Once downloaded, use the option `--path-to-ohdsi-db`
+    Once downloaded, use the options `--ohdsi-db` and `--path-to-ohdsi-db`

 ## Step 2: Use `Convert-Pheno` to Convert OMOP CDM to Beacon v2 Models